Anthony Perkins in the 1962 film Phaedra

 “Phaedra is stunning, an absolute classic- racy and romantic,” Koromilas adds, “ It didn’t do well in North America, because people didn’t buy Anthony Perkins as a romantic character.
 They still had their image of him from Psycho.
 I think now people will be very moved by this film.”

-As in any period of hardship, the arts is certainly an effectual outlet for catharsis.
-Ted Manziaris commends the solidarity the festival has inspired in the Greek community.
+The arts have always been an effective outlet for catharsis, particularly in times of hardship.
+Ted Manziaris commends the solidarity the festival has inspired in the Greek community,

 “The most exciting thing [during the festival’s development] is seeing how the Greek groups in Toronto have come together to support this.
 If Greeks stuck together and promoted each other like they did in this festival, I think there’d be a lot less negativity.”